♦ Boston College (B.A., English, cum laude, 2001)

 ♦ Brooklyn Law School (J.D., 2004)

 Alyson Mathews represents employers and school districts in education, labor and employment law matters.
 She has assisted municipal clients with grievance arbitrations, improper practice charges before PERB, disciplinary charges, contract negotiations, compulsory and voluntary interest arbitrations, fact finding proceedings and legislative determinations.
 Ms. Mathews has comprehensive knowledge of the impact of the Affordable Care Act on employers, including implementation strategies and best personnel practices and procedures.
 She has frequently lectured on these topics.
 Ms. Mathews also has experience with student disciplinary hearings, appeals to the Commissioner of Education and special education law.
-She has been featured in the Long Island Business News’ Who’s Who in Women in Professional Services and Who’s Who in Intellectual Property and Labor Law.
+She has been featured in the Long Island Business News’ Who’s Who in Women in Professional Services and Who’s Who in Intellectual Property and Labor Law and was named to the 2017 New York Metro area Super Lawyers® Rising Stars list.

 Ms. Mathews is actively involved in the NYSBA and currently serves on the Executive Committee of the Labor and Employment Law Section as the Co-Chair of the Continuing Legal Education Committee.
 She is a co-editor of NYSBA’s second edition of Impasse Resolution under the Taylor Law.
 Ms. Mathews is also a member of the American Bar Association and the Suffolk County Bar Association.